Piri Weepu: NRL speculation

 In 2007 the Gold Coast Titans approached Weepu to play rugby league.
 Titans CEO Michael Searle said "He's a good player with plenty of experience at the top level in rugby union, and it would be good to get him back to rugby league if we can."

 TV career

 Since 2018 Weepu has presented the Television documentary series Piri's Tiki Tour on Whakaata Māori and YouTube.

 He has a cameo on the first episode of the Hawaiian period drama series Chief of War.

 Personal life

 He is the brother of former rugby league professional Billy Weepu.
 He revealed in 2020 that he still resides in Wainuiomata, Lower Hutt, and that he suffered a stroke in 2014 while playing for London Welsh, where scans found blood clots in his Broca's area, which made him talk nonsensically like a baby for a while.
 He also suffered from weight issues, alcoholism, depression and self harm tendencies throughout his playing career, as well as sleep apnoea.
 He also has no cartilage in either of his knees.
-Both brothers are fluent in Maori language.